elehbans/recipe_book_api/README.md

 - Using `flask_marshmallow` to handle response serialization
 - DB Operations are utility functions to enable easier testing
 - `gunicorn` is used for production-quality service
+- Primary Key for the Recipe table is a UUID to support distributed workloads and systems

 ### Manual QA